-Lord Peter + Lady Hayat Palumbo
+Lord & Lady Palumbo

-"Life, on occassion...
+"Life, on occasion ...

-...becomes a matter of serendipity.
+... becomes a matter of serendipity.
 When circumstances conspire to propel one in a certain direction, it is best to go with the flow, or so I have found, even if the precise destination is at the time unknown."

 - Peter Palumbo, May 6, 1998